Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Introduction

 \subsection{Outline}

-Some background material, and a guide to the notation we use, is collected in Section \ref{sec:not}.
-In particular, this section contains an introduction to the relevant facets of the sub-Riemannian Heisenberg group.
+Some background material (and a guide to the notation we use) is collected in Section \ref{sec:not}.
+In particular, Section \ref{subsec:hg} contains an introduction to the structural basics of the sub-Riemannian Heisenberg group.

-In Section \ref{sec:qc} we take a brisk look at the required features of quasiconformal mappings.
+In Section \ref{sec:qc}, we take a brisk look at the required features of quasiconformal mappings.
 Most is well known.
-We develop some elementary results that, if known, are harder to find, but nothing that will surprise an expert.
+We develop some elementary results that (if known) are harder to find, but nothing that will surprise an expert.